s-b-repo/i2cncit/README.md

 This system is designed **strictly for educational use, authorized testing, or simulations**.
 Misuse for illegal botnet control is a crime in most jurisdictions.

 ---

-## 🧩 To Do / Optional Features

-* Add encryption/signature verification for commands.
-* Add an authentication mechanism (e.g., per bot token).
-* Add reply/report channel for bots.
-* Auto-generate `.torrent` files from CLI.